UTAH FAFSA HELP

 - In progress means contributors (students or parent(s)) are still working on the FAFSA or have yet to sign and submit the form.

-- Submitted means the student and parent(s) have successfully signed their FAFSA, and the last person who signed clicked the “submit my FAFSA” button.
+- Submitted means the student and parent(s)/spouse (if applicable) have successfully signed their FAFSA, and the last person who signed clicked the “submit my FAFSA” button.

 - Processed means the Federal Student Aid submission and database checks have been completed.
 This data is then sent to the student’s college and university choices (and to USHE for state scholarship requirements).